 - Repeat on the next side as well.

 9. Legs Up the Wall Pose

 This yoga-asana is awesome pose to rejuvenate the body and relax the mind.
-It increases circulation and also good to relief from depression and anxiety.
+It increases circulation and also good for relief from depression and anxiety.

-- Keep hand on the floor, near to wall and lift your hips and legs up with the support of wall (if required).
-You can ask help with friend as well.
+- Keep a hand on the floor, near to the wall and lift your hips and legs up with the support of the wall (if required).
+You can ask help with a friend as well.

 - Stay here for few seconds to some minutes according to your capacity.

 Note: Avoid this pose: If you have High Blood Pressure or if your nature is “Pitta”.